The Basics To Understanding High Cholesterol

 - L-carnitine, works synergistically with CoQ10 to support healthy cholesterol and improves transportation of nutrients from the extra-cellular space to the intra-cellular space.
 Dosage: 250 -1,000 mg daily.

 - Garlic reduces triglycerides and LDL cholesterol.
-In addition to using fresh garlic in your cooking (best to let it sit for 20 minutes in open air before eating), you can also take a therapeutic dose of garlic in supplement form.
+In addition to using fresh garlic in your cooking (best to let it sit for 20 minutes in the open air before eating), you can also take a therapeutic dose of garlic in supplement form.
 Dosage: varies, depending on the product.
 Look for garlic supplements standardized to 12,000-ppm allicin potential, and aim for at least 6,000 mcg of allicin per day.
 This is equivalent to about 4 cloves a day.
 Garlic has a blood-thinning effect, and should not be taken in large amounts if you are on blood thinners.

-- Digestive Enzymes including lipase and amylase help breakdown food and aid in digestion.
+- Digestive Enzymes including lipase and amylase help break down food and aid in digestion.
 Bowel transit time is also reduced, resulting in less stasis and absorption of fat.

 - Probiotics or “friendly bacteria” such as L. Acidophilus help promote healthy cholesterol by converting it into a less absorbable form and sending it down the gastro-intestinal tract for emptying.
-It also increase enzyme production such as proteases that digest proteins and lipases that digest fats.
+It also increases enzyme production such as proteases that digest proteins and lipases that digest fats.
 Dosage: 1- 2 capsules a day, between meals.

 - Milk Thistle (Silybum marianum) known as silymarin, is a group of flavonoid compounds.
 Silymarin prevents damage to the liver by acting as an antioxidant.
 It is much more effective than vitamin E and vitamin C. Liver is the major detoxification center of the body, and silymarin protects this organ against these toxins.
 Silymarin also works by preventing the depletion of glutathione.
 The higher the glutathione content, the greater the liver’s capacity to detoxify harmful chemicals.
 In human studies, silymarin has been shown to exhibit positive effects in treating liver diseases of various kinds including cirrhosis, chronic hepatitis, fatty infiltration of the liver, and inflammation of the bile duct.
 Dosage: 70 to 200 mg